 Valencia City GuideThe historic city of Valencia is located on the Mediterranean coast of Spain around three hours east of Madrid and four hours to the south of Barcelona.
 The city has a cosmopolitan feel, and offers something very different from the coastal resorts of the Costa Blanca which are around 2 hours drive to the south.

-Valencia is not a traditional holiday destination although it is close to the Mediterranean coast.
-It makes a great city break location, perfect for a weekend.
+Valencia is not a traditional holiday destination although it is close to the Mediterranean coast and has beaches within walking distance of the city centre.
+The city makes a great city break location, perfect for a weekend.
 Valencia is dominated by historical buildings and quaint streets, reflecting the cities Roman and Moorish history.
 The Old Town (Barrio del Carmen) is the place which most visitors make a bee-line to.
 The nights here are particularly lively (especially at weekends).

 Valencia has its own Metro system which means getting around the city is very easy.
 Tourist information offices in Valencia offer free street maps for visitors.
 Armed with a Valencia street map you can find information on all the major attractions.
 Most native Valencians don't speak much English, so you may need to take a Spanish phrasebook.